SamLau95/cs61as-wiki/and.md

     > (and (> 5 3) (< 2 1))
     #f

-Why `and` is a special form: it [evaluates](wiki:expression) its arguments in order from left to right and stops as soon as it can, returning `#f` as soon as any argument evaluates to false.
+Why `and` is a special form: it [evaluates](wiki:expression) its arguments and stops as soon as it can, returning `#f` as soon as any argument evaluates to false.
 This turns out to be useful:

     > (define (divisible? big small)
         (= (remainder big small) 0))